Flavor and fragrance engineering

 Presentation

-This 2-year course, divided into 4 semesters, is offered in partnership with industry to train high-level chemists specializing in the flavor and fragrance sector, which has strong recruitment potential.
+This program is a two-year vocational training course, divided into four semesters, offered in partnership with industry, to train high-level chemists specializing in the flavor and fragrance sector, which has strong recruitment potential.

-This pathway is based on the concept of a solid multi-disciplinary training coupled with more specialized theoretical and technological teaching, preparing students for rapid and effective integration as managers in the fragrance and flavor industry.
+This program is based on the concept of a solid multidisciplinary education combined with more specialized theoretical and technological instruction, preparing students for rapid and effective integration as executives in the perfume and flavor industries.

-Programs are designed to enable students to specialize throughout their studies.
-The close involvement of professionals in the practical and theoretical training of students ensures that training is perfectly in tune with the needs of the sector.
+The programs are designed with the aim of enabling students to specialize during their studies.
+The strong involvement of professionals in the practical and theoretical training of students ensures that the training is perfectly suited to the needs of the sector.

 Know-how and skills

-At the end of M1, the student has skills in extraction, characterization and formulation of natural or synthetic aromatic raw materials.
-The student is able to :
+At the end of the M1, students will have acquired skills in the extraction, characterization, and formulation of natural or synthetic aromatic raw materials.
+Students will be able to:

-- Analytical control (chemical and organoleptic) of these raw materials
+• Perform analytical (chemical and organoleptic) testing of these raw materials.

-- Assemble complex raw materials and simple notes to create scents and flavors
+• Combine complex raw materials and simple notes to compose scents and flavors.

-- Check the organoleptic characteristics (succession of sensations, olfactory pyramid, balance, stability, etc.) of the finished product.
+• Check the organoleptic characteristics (sequence of sensations, olfactory pyramid, balance, stability, etc.) of the finished product.

-At the end of M2, the graduate has skills in extraction, characterization, sensory evaluation, regulation and formulation of natural or synthetic aromatic raw materials.
-The graduate is able to :
+Upon completion of the M2 program, graduates will have acquired skills in the extraction, characterization, sensory evaluation, regulation, and formulation of natural or synthetic aromatic raw materials.
+Graduates will be able to:

-- Analytical control (chemical and organoleptic) of these raw materials
+• Perform analytical (chemical and organoleptic) testing of these raw materials.

-- Identify consumer expectations in terms of odors, flavors and tastes for food, cosmetics and perfume products.
+• Identify consumer expectations in terms of smells, flavors, and tastes for food, cosmetic, and perfume products.

-- Assemble complex raw materials and simple notes to create scents and flavors
+• Combine complex raw materials and simple notes to compose scents and flavors.

-- Check the organoleptic characteristics (succession of sensations, olfactory pyramid, balance, stability, etc.) of the finished product
+• Check the organoleptic characteristics (sequence of sensations, olfactory pyramid, balance, stability, etc.) of the finished product.

-- Define the product's final composition (formulation, sensory profile, etc.) and draw up production specifications
+• Define the final composition of the product (formulation, sensory profile, etc.) and establish its specifications for production.

 Organization